-An application previously submitted to CPRIT but not funded may be resubmitted once and must follow all resubmission guidelines.
+An application previously submitted to CPRIT in response to this RFA but not funded may be resubmitted once upon reissue of this RFA, or to an Individual Investigator Research Award mechanism, and must follow all resubmission guidelines.
 More than 1 resubmission is not permitted.
-An application is considered a resubmission if the proposed project is the same project as presented in the original submission.
-A change in the identity of the PI for a project or a change of title of the project that was previously submitted to CPRIT or omission or modification of an aim does not constitute a new application; the application would be considered a resubmission.
+An application is considered a resubmission if the proposed project is the same project presented in the original submission.
+A change in the identity of the PI for a project, a change in the project title that was previously submitted to CPRIT, or omission or modification of an aim does not constitute a new application; the application would be considered a resubmission.
 This policy is in effect for all applications submitted to date.
-See section 9.2.5.